sagemathinc/cocalc-doc/source/teaching-nbgrader.rst

 * Students see an annotation next to answer cells, so they know that evaluating these cells without errors gives a certain number of points.
 * Instructors have a toolbar that inserts a template with example input or automated tests.
 * There is a Table of Contents overview that shows a link to each question, and whether or not each question passes tests (coming soon).
-* (coming soon) Integration with CoCalc's course management tools for distributing and collecting assignments.
+* Integration with CoCalc's course management tools for distributing and collecting assignments.
-* (coming soon) Automated grading safely runs code in the student's project, not in the instructor's project.
+* Automated grading safely runs code in the student's project, not in the instructor's project.

 Getting started
 ================